J0nasW/logu-iota/docs/prototype.md

 # Usage

 After launching the script, the RaspberryPi will output a valid Root on the console.
-Keep that Root in mind, as we need it later to fetch our temperature data.
+Keep that Root in mind, as we need it later to fetch our temperature data.</br>
-Additionally, a light web server is built up to access the pi without console access through HTTP Port 80.
+Additionally, a light web server is built up to access the pi without console access through HTTP Port 80.</br>

+The raspberry pi will push temperature data from the DHT11 sensor right onto the tangle, referencing the Root address mentioned before.
+If you analyze the tangle, you can determine the current temperature easily with the online tool.

 ![UC](img/under-construction.jpg)